pypa/pip/docs/html/ux-research-design/research-results.md

     </tr>
     <tr>
       <td>
-        <a href="http://bit.ly/should-pip-install-conflicting-dependencies">Should pip install conflicting dependencies?</a>
+        Should pip install conflicting dependencies?
       </td>
       <td>
         Establish whether pip should provide an override that allows users to install packages with conflicting dependencies